Nikolay Punin: Union with Anna Akhmatova

 Nikolay Punin was in a civil union with poet Anna Akhmatova during the 1920s and 1930s.
 Punin and Akhmatova had much in common since the years of their youth, when both were students in Tsarskoye Selo.
 They had regular meetings since 1913, when both worked with the "Apollon" publishing in St. Petersburg.
-At that time, Akmatova was married to Nikolay Gumilev, and Punin was a regular guest in their home during the 1910s.
-In 1922, Akmatova came to visit Punin at his home in the garden wing of the Sheremetyev Palace.
+At that time, Akhmatova was married to Nikolay Gumilev, and Punin was a regular guest in their home during the 1910s.
+In 1922, Akhmatova came to visit Punin at his home in the garden wing of the Sheremetyev Palace.
 She eventually moved in with Punin, and their relationship lasted fifteen years until his arrest and exile in GULAG.
 The home of Punin and Akhmatova was a meeting place for the St. Petersburg's cultural milieu, and later became the Anna Akhmatova Literary and Memorial Museum.

-Akhmatova had saved Punin's life after his first arrest, in the 1930s, regardless that their relationship ended at that time.
+Akhmatova had saved Punin's life after his first arrest, in the 1930s, despite their relationship having ended at that time.
 Nikolay Punin was released only after Anna Akhmatova's written petition to Joseph Stalin, but later he was arrested again.
 Punin was twice arrested and imprisoned by the Soviet secret service under the dictatorship of Stalin.

 In November of 1941, during the Second World War Akhmatova was one of the few writers chosen to be flown out from the Siege of Leningrad by the order of Stalin, so she and Nikolay Punin were saved from starvation and death, and transferred from besieged Leningrad to Tashkent and Samarkand for three years until 1944.

 Under Stalin's dictatorship

-In 1949, Punin was arrested on accusations of "anti-Soviet" activity, because he said that many thousands of Lenin's portraits are tasteless.
-The Soviet government punished Punin by imprisonment in the Gulag camp in Vorkuta, northern Russia.
-This time nobody could help Punin, because the intellectual elite of Leningrad was devastated by the Leningrad Affair.
-Most intellectuals who could help, were imprisoned, killed, exiled, or silenced by fear of Stalin's attacks.

 A secret file on Punin was created with numerous accusations of his anti-Soviet activity.
 Most accusations were fabricated by various agents of the former Soviet KGB office in Leningrad, such as Lt.
 Prussakov, who accused "former professor of Leningrad University and Academy of arts, Punin" of "anti-Soviet" propaganda.
 Punin's popular lectures about European artists, such as Rembrandt and Impressionists were seen by the communists as evidence of his anti-Soviet activity.

-In 1953, just months after Stalin's death, Punin died in the Gulag camp of Vorkuta, after spending the last four years of his life under harsh conditions of cold and hunger, in an old barrack crowded with two hundred prisoners lit by one light bulb.